frederic-perez/AmE-dictionary/data/dictionary.md

 __inveigh__ _v_ :three: (inveighed) To protest or complain bitterly or vehemently. _Syn_ rail
 __inveigle__ _v_ :two: __1__ To win over by wiles. _Syn_ entice __2__ To acquire by ingenuity or flattery: _inveigled her way into a promotion._ _Syn_ wangle
 __inveterate__ _adj_ :four: Always doing a particular thing, especially something bad, and unlikely to change.
+__inviolate__ _adj_ Free from violation, injury, desecration, or outrage. _Syn_ intact, whole, untouched, undisturbed, unsullied, unpolluted, unstained, undefiled _The old America had only one foreign policy, and that was to hold inviolate the Monroe doctrine._
 __invoice__ _v_
 __invoke__
 __involution__ _n_ The act of involving or complicating or the state of being involved or complicated. _Syn_ intricacy, elaboration _The tale itself is a mere sketch, with no involution of plot, nor any great interest of events._